 If you’re wondering what you can do to whip your central heating into shape before the cold weather really hits, here are a few of our top tips and tricks:

 Organise annual boiler services

 ‘Fail to prepare and you prepare to fail’, or so the saying goes.
 Where boilers are concerned, this adage is an apt one.
 The best way to avoid breakdowns is by having yearly gas safety checks carried out, and in our opinion, the weeks leading up to winter are the ideal time to do this.
 With months of disuse giving problems plenty of opportunity to fester and grow, get a boiler service in before your boiler starts getting lots of use.

 It’s fair to say that heating systems can be temperamental, so it pays to take care of them.
 Some of the biggest issues homeowners face occur when the temperature plummets below zero, as this causes standing water in your pipes to freeze.
 This problem is compounded by the fact that water expands when it turns to ice, increasing the likelihood of ruptures and breakages.
 Most of the breakdown calls we get over the winter period, are due to frozen condensate pipes.

 Luckily, there’s a simple way to combat this: by investing in some pipe insulation.
 Like regular boiler services, this cost-effective solution will reduce the likelihood of an emergency situation arising, as well as having the added benefits of improving the energy efficiency of your central heating and saving you money on your bills.

 Check your pressure and radiators

 Another step we recommend you take is to look carefully at your boiler’s water pressure before the cold weather hits, to see whether it needs to be re-pressurised.
-If you find it’s too low, you can easily do this yourself, but if it’s too high, we recommend engaging a professional instead.
+If you find it’s too low, you can easily do this yourself, as long as you have a filling loop or filling system installed on your boiler.